jrbalsas/dawClubJSF/README.md

 ## Requeriments

-- JEE Application Server, i.e. Payara, Glassfish
+- Jakarta EE 8 Application Server, e.g. Payara

 ## Usage
 - Compile and deploy in a JEE Application Server

 ### DB Access:
 1. Configure JEE Datasource in web.xml
-2. WEB-INF/DBInitScript.sql can be used to create required table and insert sample data into database
+2. resources/META-INF/sql/schema.sql can be used to create tables not manated by JPA
+3. resources/META-INF/sql/sampledata.sql used to insert sample data into database
-3. Select JDBC or JPA DAOs implementation in controller
+4. Select Map or JPA DAOs implementation in controller
-4. JPA DAO requires enable JNDI datasource in persistence.xml
+5. JPA DAO requires enable JNDI datasource in persistence.xml

 ### Realm Authentication/Authorization:
 1. Create Realm in JEE Application Server, e.g. using AS GUI/asadmin tool